silos-sk/jumper-jumper-team-11-slack-only/README.md

 If the puzzle is solved the game is over.
 If the player has no more parachute the game is over.

+Added an additional function to display the word that you did not guessed in director class def _do_outputs(self)

 ## Team
 Daniel Muzo, Annaleisa Perry, Ricardo Rivas, Shaira Silos, Bright Yafesi